anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     gcloud compute os-login ssh-keys remove --key [FINGERPRINT]
     ```

-**Note:**
+> [!NOTE]

-- Key association with a Service Account is logged in the platform's audit trails.
+> - Key association with a Service Account is logged in the platform's audit trails.
-- The key is associated with a specific service account, making it traceable to that identity.
+> - The key is associated with a specific service account, making it traceable to that identity.
-- If the service account is deleted or its permissions are modified, the attacker might lose access.
+> - If the service account is deleted or its permissions are modified, the attacker might lose access.
-- Service accounts are not meant for direct human access.
+> - Service accounts are not meant for direct human access.
 Associating SSH keys with service accounts is a deviation from best practices and could raise red flags if detected.

 # Detection